Hi, my name is Katya Andrews and I’m the founder and owner of Yoga Tree Studio.

 Over the years I have found my own voice and I’ve developed my own style of teaching, combining many different elements.
 My aim is to address postural imbalances and to improve my students ability to move freely, with ease and without pain in their daily lives.
 I combine circular joint movements, rhythmic and dynamic movements, slow breath led sequences and longer held static postures to build a strong, flexible, stable and adaptable body.
 I am more interested in a sustainable practice than in fancy postures.
 If you are looking for an extreme yoga practice, you will not find it here.

 Without a doubt, we are all living fast paced, hectic lives in a noisy, polluted world.
 Silence and the art of doing nothing is no longer valued.
 We are led to believe that we need to be productive and busy at all times.
 I see a great need in myself and in my students to reduce stress with practices that heal, downregulate the nervous system, reduce anxiety and turn our attention inwards.
 I love teaching yin and restorative yoga and somatic movement.
 Much slower practices that allow time to go within, reconnect with our inner intelligence, rebalance our subtle body and possibly enter a meditative state.
 You will always find some quiet time to reflect in my class.
 At least once each term I teach a class that’s purely yin.

-I am passionate about helping my students to take steps to improve their physical and mental health and wellbeing through movement, breath, meditation, self awareness and self inquiry, weaving anatomy, yoga philosophy and more trough my teachings.
+I am passionate about helping my students to take steps to improve their physical and mental health and wellbeing through movement, breath, meditation, self awareness and self inquiry, weaving anatomy, yoga philosophy, ancient wisdom, poetry and more trough my teachings.
 My goal is to encourage people to take something away with them, to take their practice off the mat, into their live, to practice at home, or even in the office.